 When a breach of representation or warranty has occurred, the buyer or seller may be able to bring additional (or alternative) claims as well.
 Those include equitable claims such as “money had and received,” quasi-contractual claims like “quantum meruit” or “unjust enrichment,” and claims for misrepresentation, omission, or even statutory fraud based on a stock or real estate component of the transaction.

-Breaches of representation or warranty occur at times in almost every type and size of business transaction, but they can create significant problems in particular for the small business owner.
+Breaches of representation or warranty can occur in nearly every type and size of a business transaction, but they can create significant problems especially for the small business or individual owner.

 If you are the victim of a breach of representation or warranty in a small business acquisition or have been accused of being the breaching party yourself, Wright Commercial Litigation is here to help.
-The firm’s principal attorney has several years of experience dealing with and resolving all kinds of disputes involving business transactions and can help you quickly assess the risks and benefits of litigation.
-That includes an analysis of potential insurance resources as well.
+The firm’s principal attorney has years of experience dealing with and resolving all kinds of disputes involving such business transactions and can help you quickly assess the risks and benefits of litigation.
+That can include an analysis of potential insurance options and resources as well.

 Feel free to contact the firm if you would like to set up an initial consultation to discuss your case involving a breach of representation or warranty in a business transaction.